jborgers/sonar-pmd/README.md

 Parts of the rule descriptions displayed in SonarQube have been extracted from [PMD](https://pmd.github.io/) and are licensed under a [BSD-style license](https://github.com/pmd/pmd/blob/master/LICENSE).

 ## Build and test the plugin
-To build the plugin and run the integration tests (use java 17 to build the plugin):
+To build the plugin and run the integration tests (use Java 17 to build the plugin):

     ./mvnw clean verify

+### Failing Integration Tests

+If you experience issues starting the integration tests, make sure there is enough free space on your disk.
+Otherwise, ElasticSearch used by SonarQube might not be able to start due to bad system health status (high disk watermark [90%] exceeded).

-## Generate PMD rules XML (Java and Kotlin)
+## Generate PMD rules XML (Java, Kotlin and Apex)
-To regenerate the `rules-java.xml` and `rules-kotlin.xml` from PMD 7 using the provided Groovy script, run from the project root:
+To regenerate the `rules-java.xml`, `rules-kotlin.xml` and `rules-apex.xml` from PMD 7
+using the provided Groovy script, run from the project root:

     ./mvnw clean generate-resources -Pgenerate-pmd-rules -pl sonar-pmd-plugin -am